GO | Together Puerto Rico Disaster Recovery Trip

 Types of work include: repairing homes, roof work, restoring water lines, nursing home visitation, clearing of damaged and littered farmland.
 Most of the work is to be done in the poorest sections of San Juan; other work will occur outside of the city.

 You DO NOT need a passport.
 Puerto Rico is a U.S. territory.
 However, you DO need two valid forms of identification to travel

 We will be staying in homes owned by First Baptist Church Metropolis, PR.

-The cost and departure location are being determined.
-Cost will include round trip airfare to San Juan, ground transportation in Puerto Rico, three meals most days, lodging while in Puerto Rico, and a T-shirt!
+Cost of $600 includes round trip airfare from Nashville to San Juan, ground transportation in Puerto Rico, three meals most days, lodging while in Puerto Rico, and a T-shirt!

-Full payment is required by September 1.
+Full payment of $600 is required by September 1.
 Registration requires a $100.00 deposit payable via credit card online below.
 This trip is underwritten by a grant to CBF Tennessee from Cooperative Baptist Fellowship Global.

-Anyone over the age of 18 is welcome to go.
-There will be work for every age and ability, so don’t think you’re too old, too inexperienced or too young!
+Participants must be 18 or older.
+There will be work for every age and ability, so don’t think you’re too mature, inexperienced, or young!

 Questions?
 Contact Tennessee Field Coordinator Rick Bennett at 865.297.3267 or firstname.lastname@example.org.

-For more information on the general situation in Puerto Rico, consider watching: Blackout in Puerto Rico, a PBS Frontline documentary.
+For more information on the general situation in Puerto Rico, consider viewing: Blackout in Puerto Rico, a PBS Frontline documentary.
 For more information on the specific situation, consider listening to the following podcast from Baptist Without an Adjective.
 For reflections (produced by participant Bill Evans) on our most recent trip to the Island, click here.

 Please begin praying now for the success of our effort and let’s GO | Together to Puerto Rico in November 2019!